Masters of Public Health (MPH) Degree in Indiana

 Indiana’s broad range of public health challenges and corresponding health initiatives fosters opportunities for public health professionals in a variety of different fields.

-Data from the US Bureau of Labor Statistics and Indiana Occupational Wages shows the salary range for public health professions in the state as reported in 2014.
-Shown here are the salary ranges from the tenth percentile salary to the 90th percentile salary for select public health professions typically associated with a master’s level education.
+Data from the US Bureau of Labor Statistics shows the salary range for public health professions in the state as reported in 2023.
+Shown here are the salary ranges from the median to the 90th percentile salary for select public health professions typically associated with a master’s level education:

 Sponsored Content